-- Understand the emission rules in each market and any requirements for EVs sometimes issued at the local level. - If there is a system for emissions credits, understand those rules and how one might monetize credits or purchase them. - Know the rules to incentivize EV purchases and develop optimal systems to harness those opportunities. - Know the rules for battery shipping and develop appropriate compliance systems. - Explore rules on recycling and develop appropriate compliance systems. - Develop training procedures for first responders to handle EV related issues. - Understand the charging infrastructure and how it is evolving.
+- Understand the emission rules in each market and any requirements for EVs - sometimes issued at the local level. - If there is a system for emissions credits, understand those rules and how one might monetize credits or purchase them. - Know the rules to incentivize EV purchases and develop optimal systems to harness those opportunities. - Know the rules for battery shipping and develop appropriate compliance systems. - Explore rules on recycling and develop appropriate compliance systems. - Develop training procedures for first responders to handle EV related issues. - Understand the charging infrastructure and how it is evolving.

-Be aware that battery technology may become a sensitive technology that will generate limits on technology transfers.

-• Monitor and engage on evolving rules for EVs, incentives for purchases, and policies that impact the charging infrastructure.
+- Be aware that battery technology may become a sensitive technology that will generate limits on technology transfers. - Monitor and engage on evolving rules for EVs, incentives for purchases, and policies that impact the charging infrastructure.

-- Advised a major national utility on issues related to government funding for the development of a vehicle charging network. - Assisted a global automotive manufacturer on electric vehicle plant. - Advised an international automotive electrification of its fleet in major markets.
+- Advised a major national utility on issues related to government funding for the development of a vehicle charging network. - Assisted a global automotive manufacturer on the acquisition of a government loan to build ar electric vehicle plant. - Advised an international automotive manufacturer on issues involved in the electrification of its fleet in major markets